minetest-mods-camp/arena_lib/DOCS.md

 When a player is inside the editor, they have 2 string metadata containing the name of the mod and the name of the arena that's currently being modified.
 These are necessary to do whatever arena operation with items passed via `give_items`, as they allow to obtain the arena ID and the arena itself via `arena_lib.get_arena_by_name(mod, arena_name)`.
 To better understand this, have a look at how [arena_lib does](src/editor/tools_players.lua)

 ### 1.12 Things you don't want to do with a light heart
-* Changing the number of the teams: it'll delete your spawners (this has to be done in order to avoid further problems)
+* Changing the number of teams, if `variable_teams_amount` is false: it'll delete your spawners (this has to be done in order to avoid further problems)
 * Any action in the "Players" section of the editor, except changing their minimum amount: it'll delete your spawners (same as above)
 * Removing properties in the minigame declaration: it'll delete them from every arena, without any possibility to get them back.
 Always do a backup first
 * Disabling timers (`time_mode = "decremental"` to something else) when arenas have custom timer values: it'll reset every custom value, so you have to put them again manually if/when you decide to turning timers back up